Ade2002/C-lang/README.md

 this is a short form for constant, a keyword for storing blocks of constant variables in C before or after declaring the variable type.

-# format specifiers %d / %s / %f
+# format specifiers %d / %c / %s / %f

 this are placeholder for variables in c,each for integers, strings and decimals respectively.